-When I first saw the column 2001 the image triggered an emotional response in me, but it wasn't until I saw my aunt in Prague during an electrical rain-storm and power outage that I knew that I must work with these forms.
-My own personal obsession with tears since childhood related, I think, to a disjointed family history with roots in politics and culture.
-It was revived during this meeting in 2004.
-The tears flowed nonstop.
-And it seemed that the natural world set the stage for this body of work that is both personal and public.
+When I first saw the column in 2001, the experience triggered within me an emotional response, but it wasn't until I saw my aunt in Prague in 2004 during a rainstorm and subsequent power outage that I knew I must work with these forms.
+My obsession with tears originated in childhood, and I believe it is connected to a disjointed family history with roots in politics and culture; it was revived during this visit to Prague.

+My tears flowed nonstop, and it seemed that the natural world set the stage for this body of work that is both personal and public.

-In ancient Greek architecture each column represents a specific person or state; in my work each column represents a specific emotional response to a political event, personal experience or memory.
+In ancient Greek architecture each column represents a specific person or state; in my work each column represents a specific emotional response to a political event, personal experience, or memory.

-The capital of the column creates the context while the drops form the flutes of the column and the base grounds the sculpture.
+The capital of the column establishes context while the drops form the flutes of the column; the base grounds the sculpture.

-Some of the pieces are more like chandeliers or mobiles but I still refer to them as columns since their origin is the column
+Some of the pieces are more like chandeliers or mobiles, but I still refer to them as columns because they are based in that foundation.

 Each drop is individually created by hand--no molds are used; other objects are also used to inform the work.

-I use a variety of clay, glazes and overglazes to bring life to these ceramic pieces.
+I use a variety of clay, glaze, and overglaze to bring life to these ceramic pieces.